Rosie-Brigham/fun-with-deeplab/README.md

 Once the images have successfully been downloaded (which may take a while over a shonky internet connection) you will need to convert the segmented images into RGB indexed colour.
 This makes processing a lot faster.

 Call `$ python3 colour-images.py` from base directory.
 This should save the indexed images into a new directory called SegmentationClassRaw
+(Warning - this may be completly rubbish and I need to TODO check to what extent it's legit.)

 **Generate the tfrecord folder**